baiIey/tolerance-analysis/README.md

 Tolerance stackups or tolerance stacks are used to describe the problem-solving process in mechanical engineering of calculating the effects of the accumulated variation that is allowed by specified dimensions and tolerances.

 ### Framework
-The prototype build is a progressive web app using Firebase and Polymer Web Components.
+This prototype is a progressive web app using Firebase and Polymer Web Components.

  Firebase allows us to connect pre-made view components to data components to build an app that features user authentication, a database backend, offline data availability and the ability to be installed to the home screen of an Android device.